igorti/solvi-docs/source/index.html.md

 Parameter | | Description
 --------- | ----------- | -----------
 field_geom | optional | Boundaries of the field as a polygon in [GeoJSON format](https://geojson.org/geojson-spec.html#introduction) and EPSG:4326 coordinate system(lonlat).

-If no bounadaries are specified, all projects belonging to the user identified by token are returned
+## Project outputs

+There are several webhooks in Solvi that allow user generated outputs, like prescription files, to be exported or even posted back to partner API if it's available.
+This is handled on per case basis at the moment, [contact us](mailto:support@solvi.nu) for more details.